Tesla Just Made The Cheapest Model 3 Irrelevant

 Tesla’s lowest-priced model isn’t the cheapest one to buy anymore.

-The electric automaker has just announce the launch of a new Model 3 Long Range Rear-Wheel Drive trim priced at $42,490, which slots it above the entry-level $38,990 Rear-Wheel Drive Model 3.
+The electric automaker has just announced the launch of a new Model 3 Long Range Rear-Wheel Drive trim priced at $42,490, which slots it above the entry-level $38,990 Rear-Wheel Drive Model 3.
 (Prices do not include the mandatory delivery fee.)

 The Long Range RWD is rated to go 363 miles between charges and can accelerate to 50 mph in 4.9 seconds, while the standard RWD’s figures are listed at 272 miles and 5.8 seconds.
 Choosing the $1,000 19-inch wheel option drops those ranges to 322 miles and 248 miles.